szq0816/DRCPL/README.md

 ## Datasets
 Please download SBIR datasets from the official websites or Google Drive and `tar -zxvf dataset` to the corresponding directory in `./datasets`.
 We provide train and test splits for different datasets.
+Note: Sketchy, TU-Berlin, and QuickDraw are all public datasets.

 ### Sketchy
 Please go to the [Sketchy official website](https://sketchy.eye.gatech.edu/), or download the dataset from [Google Drive](https://drive.google.com/file/d/11GAr0jrtowTnR3otyQbNMSLPeHyvecdP/view?usp=sharing).